dclipca/CodeFusion/README.md

 # CodeFusion

-**Working with large codebases in ChatGPT?** Manually copying and pasting code snippets can be tedious and risks exceeding the token context limits.
-CodeFusion simplifies this process for you.

-**What is CodeFusion?**

-It's a tool designed to help you select and merge specific code files from your project into a single, cohesive prompt block.
-This is crucial for staying within ChatGPT's token context budget.
+Manually copying and pasting code snippets can be tedious and risks exceeding the ChatGPT token context limits.
+CodeFusion allows you to easily select and merge specific code files from your codebase into a single, cohesive prompt block so that you can stay within ChatGPT's token context budget.

 **Why use CodeFusion?**